skayi/vue-virtual-selector/README.md

 </virtual-selector>
 ```

-using all props, events and loading slot
+using all props, events and slots

 ```javascript
 <virtual-selector